Updated: Jan. 5, 2022- Edited a few sentences, added resources.

 Confession Among Believers

-Soon afterward, God provided an opportunity for me to Skype a group of two believers I know and care for dearly.
+Soon afterward, there was opportunity for me to Skype a group of two believers I know and care for dearly.
 The one friend I had already confessed my thoughts to, but I knew I needed to confess and be more open about everything that I had kept hidden.

-I cried so much pouring out my fears against the truth.
-It was so hard for me to believe that with these thoughts, I still had the love of God because He knew the truth, He knows my heart, as David wrote about, and I still felt defeated.
+I cried so much pouring out my fears regarding my obsessive thoughts.
+It was so hard for me to believe that with these thoughts, I still had the love of God because He knew the truth, He knows my heart.
+God knows the good and bad within me.
+He knows how I truly view Him.
+I still felt defeated.
 One of the ladies, who was a mom figure for us, gave me very comforting words and reminded me of how Satan will use fear against us.
 But in Christ, we don’t have to have fear.

-We prayed out loud for each other, and I highly encourage you to pray out loud, confess out loud, God receives glory through outward confession.
+We prayed out loud for each other, and I highly encourage you to pray out loud, and confess out loud among brothers and sisters in Christ.
+God receives glory through outward confession.

 I had felt relief after confessing everything, yet, the battle was still there, not as much, but it was.
-And then…God provided a sermon that tore up any other lie my “thoughts” encouraged me to believe.
+And then…the Lord in His timing provided a sermon that tore up any other lie my “thoughts” encouraged me to believe.

 The Fear Of Condemnation

-I was afraid of watching the sermon because I still had a great fear within me that by watching the sermon I would be condemned.
-I would see that I was guilty.
+I was afraid of watching the sermon about the unpardonable sin because I still had a great fear within me that by watching the sermon I would be condemned.

 Sermon On The Unpardonable Sin by Tim Conway